-3200 Geometry Grades: 10-12 1.0 Credit

-This is the second of the four-year sequence for all students and emphasizes a strong development of the ideas of Geometry.
-The course prepares students for geometric thinking and refines probability and Algebra skills.
-Students who successfully complete this course will go on to take Algebra 2.
-Prerequisite(s): Signature of current Math teacher is required on registration form -AND- Algebra I.
+3200Grades: 10-121.0 CreditThis is the second of the four-year sequence for all students and emphasizes a strong development of the ideas of Geometry.The course prepares students for geometric thinking and refines probability and Algebra skills.
+Students who successfullycomplete this course will go on to take Algebra 2.
+Prerequisite(s): Signature of current math teacher or passing grade inAlgebra 1.

-3201 Mathematics 2-Honors

-Special Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
-If you wish to drop an AP or Honors course, you will have to wait until one week after the semester begins.
+3201 Mathematics 2-Honors Grades: 9-10 1.0 Credit Specia Il Note: Registering for an AP or Honors course is meant to be a YEAR-LONG COMMITMENT.
+If you wish to drop an AP or Honors course, you will have to wait until one week after the semester be egins.

 This is the second of the four-year sequence and emphasizes a strong development of the ideas of Geometry and higher Algebra skills.
-The course prepares students for geometric thinking and refines geometric, statistical and problem solving skills.
+The course prepares students for geometric thinking and refines geometric, statistical and problem-solving skills.
 Students who successfully complete this course will go on to take Honors Pre-Calculus.
 Prerequisite(s): Signature of current Math teacher is required on registration form -AND- Honors Algebra 1 (B or better recommended).